mumuxi15/mumuxi15.github.io/_posts/2018-06-18-rainforest.md

 - test-jpg.tar.7z
 - train_v2.csv       -   labels for the train set

-The dataset consists of 41,789 labeled and 71,000 unlabeled  satellite image chips that look like following (The labels were added for readers and are separated by space) .
-Satellite image chips have different labels depending on its content.
-Each image chip consists of one unique atmospheric label and zero or multiple land use labels.

 ![train data example](https://github.com/mumuxi15/metis_proj/blob/master/Multilabel%20image%20classification/img/eg1.jpg?raw=true)

 Fig 1.
 Examples of labeled image chips.

+This dataset consists of 41,789 labeled and 71,000 unlabeled satellite image chips that look like above (The labels were added for readers and are separated by space) .
+Satellite image chips have different labels depending on its content.
+Each image chip consists of one unique atmospheric label and zero or multiple land use labels.

 - Weather labels: clear, cloudy, hazy, partly cloudy.